direwolf420/TorchGodTweaks/README.md

 * This will only convert to/from regular torches, not bone torches

 **Affect Campfires:**
-* Toggle if campfires should also be affected by this mod
+* Toggle if campfires should also be affected by this mod.
+Everything that refers to torches implicitely refers to campfires

 Check the config for more details (__all options are enabled by default__).